hwhitehead355/portfolio-jekyll-theme/_posts/2024-11-8-life-expectancy-gdp.md

+---
+layout: post
-# Life Expectancy and GDP Codecademy Project
+title: "Life Expectancy and GDP Codecademy Project"
+---

 ## Project Brief
 This notebook was created for a Codecademy project, and the data was provided by Codecademy.
 The project brief was:</br>